infracost/actions/get-comment/README.md

 ## Usage

-The action can be used as follows:
+The action can be used as follows.

 ```yml
 steps: